 Attendance Tier Impact on Student Tier 1 Pupils in Tier 1 do not miss any days of school per year, and they access all learning 100% opportunities available to them.
 They have the strongest chance of fulfilling their potential.
-At our school, students in this attendance tier typically achieve $lac{1}{2}$ a grade above their expected grades.
+At our school, students in this attendance tier typically achieve 1⁄2 a grade above their target.
 Tier 2 Pupils in Tier 2 miss up to 7 days of school per year which is up to 35 hours of learning.
-They 97-99% access the majority of learning opportunities available to them and have a strong chance of fulfilling their potential.
-At our school, students in this attendance tier typically achieve 1⁄2 a grade above their expected grades.
-Tier 3 Pupils in Tier 3 miss up to 10 days of school per year which is around 50 hours of learning.
-95%-97% They are at risk of underachievement as a result.
-At our school, students in this attendance tier typically achieve $\frac{1}{2}$ a grade above their expected grades.
+97-99% They access the majority of learning opportunities available to them and have a strong chance of fulfilling their potential.
+At our school, students in this tier typically achieve 1⁄2 a grade above their target grade.
+Tier 3 Pupils in Tier 3 miss up to 10 days of school per year which is around 50 hours of 95%-97% learning.
+They are at risk of underachievement as a result.
+At our school, students in this attendance tier typically achieve $rak{1}{2}$ a grade above their target grade.
 Tier 4 Pupils in Tier 4 miss up to 19 days of school per year.
 This is approximately 95 hours of 90%-95% learning.
 They are deemed to be pupils who are at risk of persistent absenteeism and are at high risk of underachievement.
-At our school, students in this attendance tier typically achieve grades in line with their expected grades.
+At our school, students in this attendance tier typically achieve grades in line with their targets.
 Tier 5 Pupils in Tier 5 miss up to 23 days of school per year.
 This is approximately 110 hours of 88%-90% learning.
 They are classed as Persistently Absent pupils by the government and are at severe risk of underachievement.
 At our school, students in this attendance tier typically achieve below their expected grades.
 Tier 6 Pupils in Tier 6 miss between 23 and 95 days of school per year.
 This is between one and 50%-88% three entire half-terms or 115-475 hours of learning.
 They are classed as Persistently Absent pupils by the government and are at extreme risk of underachievement.
-At our school, students in this attendance tier typically achieve significantly below their expected grades.
-Tier 7 Pupils in Tier 7 miss over 95 days of school per year.
+At our school, students in this attendance tier typically achieve significantly below their target grades Tier 7 Pupils in Tier 7 miss over 95 days of school per year.
 This is over 475 hours of learning.
-They Below 50% are deemed to be Severely Absent pupils by the government and are at critical risk of underachievement.
-At our school, students in this attendance tier typically achieve significantly below their expected grades.
+Below 50% They are deemed to be Severely Absent pupils by the government and are at critical risk of underachievement.
+At our school, students in this attendance tier typically achieve significantly below their target grades.